Harmonic analysis approach to the relative Riemann-Roch theorem on global fields

-are called ideles. {The adeles form a topological ring endowed with the restricted direct product topology (see \cite[Section 3]{tate}).
+with componentwise addition and multiplication.{The adeles form a topological ring endowed with the restricted direct product topology (see \cite[Section 3]{tate}).
 It is important to keep in mind that it is different from the topology induced by the product topology on $\prod_v K_v$.
 Adele ring is a special case of restricted direct product of topological abelian groups with respect to their compact subgroups.
-In particular the conditions imposed on the direct product make the additive group of adeles locally compact and (non canonically) Pontryagin self-dual.The considered Haar measure $\mu$ on $\mathbb A_K$ is just a restricted direct product of local Haar measures (\cite[Section 3.3]{tate}).
-The Fourier inversion formula holds as a consequence of these properties holding for the local fields (see \cite[Section 3]{tate}).
+In particular the conditions imposed on the direct product make the additive group of adeles locally compact.
+The Haar measure $\mu_{\mathbb A_K}$ on $\mathbb A_K$ is just a restricted direct product of local Haar measures (\cite[Section 3.3]{tate}).
+In particular an adelic function

-\begin{remark} For each locally compact group the Haar measure is unique up to a constant.
-For Pontryagin self-dual groups the Fourier inversion formula can hold (without a constant factor) for exactly one normalisation of this measure.
-In our case it holds exactly for the measure $\mu_v(O_{K_v})=d_{K_v}:= |\mathfrak{d}_{K_v/{Q}_p}|_{p}^{1/2}$. \end{remark}